blindnet-io/devrel-management/docs/use-cases/insurance.md

 Currently, if users what to take control over their data, restrict its processing or exercise their rights (granted by GDPR, CCPA or other regulations) they are expected to write an e-mail to **privacy@steveapp.com**.

 This is problematic on several levels:

 - **E-mail is not secure.**
   Users might end-up disclosing confidential, health-related or sensitive information over e-mail which would be a direct violation of [Article 32 of GDPR](https://gdpr-info.eu/art-32-gdpr/), heavily sanctioned by most countries in the EU.

 - **Requests are difficult to automate**.
   Expressed in the form of free text of an e-mail, Privacy Request must be read and processed by a human, which is cost-intense and slow.
   Linking the Requests and the responses to the actual data that Steve has is very cumbersome and requires software development involving many components of the Steve backend system.

 - **It is out of sync with the values of the brand**.
   Steve is perceived as secure, modern, efficient, transparent.
 In other words everything this experience is not.

-## Using blidnet devkit
+## Using blindnet devkit

 It takes three easy steps for Steve to include the most advanced privacy features in its existing software:

 ### Step 1 - Configuration

-Steve feeds blidnet devkit with general information (Privacy Policy, server locations, retention policies) and provides a mapping between data categories in its database and [PRIV](https://github.com/blindnet-io/product-management/blob/main/refs/schemas/priv/RFC-PRIV.md) terms.
+Steve feeds blindnet devkit with general information (Privacy Policy, server locations, retention policies) and provides a mapping between data categories in its database and [PRIV](https://github.com/blindnet-io/product-management/blob/main/refs/schemas/priv/RFC-PRIV.md) terms.

-blindnet's PRIV (Privacy Request Interchange Vocabulary) is an easy-to-use taxonomy of tags - an entry point to the a whole world of automation.
-It allows to connect an existing system with blindnet's knowledge base and rule engines in oder to deliver the ultimate privacy experience.
+blindnet's PRIV (Privacy Request Interchange Vocabulary) is an easy-to-use taxonomy of tags - an entry point to the whole world of automation.
+It allows to connect an existing system with blindnet's knowledge base and rule engines in order to deliver the ultimate privacy experience.

 ### Step 2 - Report key events